Oichkatzelesfrettschen/Avrix/docs/source/monograph.rst

 The nanokernel reserves 10 KB of flash and under 384 B of SRAM.
 Context switches take 35 cycles.
 A round-robin scheduler drives up to eight tasks with 64-byte stacks.
+Each stack is wrapped in 0xA5 guard bytes which the scheduler verifies on every context switch to detect overflow.
 Filesystem structures mirror Unix V7 but reside in RAM for simplicity.

 Optimisation Techniques
 -----------------------